sanskrit-coders/sanskritnlpjava/README.md

   * In intellij: Don't be fooled by weird messages in the Run widget - look at the messages widget.

 ### Deploying to google cloud.
-* Note that we're using appengine-maven-plugin in <pom.xml>.
+* Note that we're using appengine-maven-plugin in <pom-war.xml>.
+In intellij pass this file explicitly with -f pom-war.xml.
   * It's use is described [here](https://cloud.google.com/appengine/docs/standard/java/tools/maven).
 * `mvn appengine:update` should do the trick - if you have right maven version.
   * If you are doing this from intellij: